Announcing the Paubox Kahikina STEM Scholarship (updated)

 by Hoala Greevy Founder CEO of Paubox

-The Kahikina Scholarship was developed to encourage more Native Hawaiians to be involved in computer science and technology.
+The Kahikina STEM Scholarship was developed to encourage more Native Hawaiians to pursue careers in STEM (Science, Technology, Engineering and Math).

 I was awarded a similar scholarship when I was in college and have always appreciated how that helped me on my journey.
 Although that scholarship program (Native Hawaiian Higher Education Program) has since dissolved, I’m honored to be able to pass on the giving to the next generation of tech leaders.